opendaylight/docs/docs/user-guide/fabric-as-a-service.rst

 A set of virtual switches (OVS) have to be registered or discovered by ODL.
 Mininet is recommended to create a OVS network.
 After an OVS network is created, set up the controller IP pointing to ODL IP address in each of the OVS.
-From ODL, a physical topology can be viewed via ODL DLUX UI or retrieved via RESTCONF API.
+From ODL, a physical topology can be viewed via RESTCONF API.

 Instructions
 ^^^^^^^^^^^^